jkomoros/boardgame/server/README.md

 connection string from this map that matches the Name of the storage engine in use.

+## Games

+Games is a tree defining the game packages you want included.
+This isn't used for antyhing yet, but will allow commands in `boardgame-util` to know which games you want to by default operate on.

 ## Installing dependencies

 1. Install Node.js